Electa-Git/PowerModelsDistributionStateEstimation.jl/docs/src/se_criteria.md

 ```@docs
 ExtendedBeta
 ```
-Furthermore, a Gaussian Mixture Model (GMM) can also directly be used in the maximum likelihood estimation.
+Furthermore, Gaussian Mixture Models (GMM) can also be used in the maximum likelihood estimation.
+These can be generated via [GaussianMixtures.jl](https://github.com/davidavdav/GaussianMixtures.jl), and PMDSE provides `logpdf`,`gradlogpdf` and `heslogpdf` of the resulting GMM.
+Using GMM are particularly convenient to model non-parametric distributions.

 ## TODO: add docs on Gaussian Mixture Model